kyleboas/tacticsjournal.com/key.md

 ---
 title: Key
 layout: page
-description: "A reference to use when reading the blog which defines the symbols and football terms used in my writing."
+description: "A reference to use when reading which defines the symbols and football terms used in my writing."
 ---

-This a reference to use while reading, defining each footballing term I regularly use in my writing.
+This a reference to use when reading which defines the symbols and football terms used in my writing.

 <p class="language-selector" style="text-align: center; font-size: 13px; font-family: helvetica">
       <a href="#" data-lang="en">English</a> •